jrudar/Triglav/paper/paper.md

 # Statement of need

-Modern data has become increasingly complex, with the number of generated features growing larger for many datasets.
-This increase can make the analysis of this data difficult due to the inclusion of noise and other irrelevant features.
+As datasets grow in complexity and in number features, analysis becomes increasingly difficult due to noise and the presence of irrelevant features.
-To tackle this problem, feature selection methods are often used to reduce the complexity of the data while identifying the most relevant features given the task at hand.
-With genomic and metagenomic datasets this task has become increasingly important since generating models of the data and an understanding of how these models work directly improves our knowledge of complex systems such as disease process, viral transmission, and how ecosystems change over time.
-While most feature selection approaches tend to remove redundant features, this may not necessarily be what is best in the case of biological data.
-Modern genomic and metagenomic data is complex and often it is important to identify the relevant functional changes which occur in these communities or network of genes [@lowabdmicrobiome; @SingleCell].
-Therefore, the removal of redundant features could obfuscate important biological insights since the function of a particular organisms or gene would not be included in the analysis.
-The mitigation of this problem was the driving force behind the development of `Triglav`.
+To tackle this problem, feature selection methods are often used to reduce the complexity of the data while identifying the most relevant features given the task at hand [@JSSv036i11; @BortuaShap; @NoiseR].
+With genomic and metagenomic datasets, this task has become increasingly important since generating models of the data and an understanding of how these models work directly improves our knowledge of complex systems such as disease process, viral transmission, and how ecosystems change over time [@LANDMark; @TreeOrdination; @MLVir].
+Many feature selection approaches tend to remove redundant features, however, this may not necessarily be optimal for biological datasets.
+With complex modern genomic and metagenomic data, it is often important to identify the relevant functional changes occurring in microbiomes or networks of genes [@lowabdmicrobiome; @SingleCell].
+However, the removal of redundant features could obfuscate important biological insights since the function of particular organisms or genes may not be included in downstream analyses.
-Specifically, we believe that an approach capable of identifying all relevant predictive features using explainable artificial intelligence is needed as it would help ensure that the selected features reflect actual differences, and not the nuances the between different sets of training data.
-Finally, work such as this is needed since it allows for a generalized way to measure differentially abundant species or genes.
-By pursuing this line of investigation, differential abundance testing will no longer rely on the performance of a particular statistical model.
-Rather, it will be directly tied to the ability of a machine learning model to successfully classify a dataset.
+Therefore, `Triglav` was developed to implement an approach capable of identifying all relevant predictive features using explainable artificial intelligence to ensure that the selected features reflect actual differences and not the nuances the between different sets of training data, while allowing for a generalized way to measure differentially abundant species or genes in biological datasets.
+With the `Triglav` approach, differential abundance testing would no longer rely on the performance of a particular statistical model, but rather, the ability of a machine learning model to successfully classify a dataset.

 ![`Triglav` analysis identifies a stable set of features from a real-world dataset of 16S rRNA amplicon sequencing data from patients suffering from Crohn's Disease and healthy controls [@CD].
 **A**, a comparison of `Triglav` performance against several common approaches.
 **B**, SAGE importance scores from each of the selected features.
-Higher scores are indicative of more important features.
 Many of the selected features were also detected in @CD.
 **C**, a clustermap of the top features from each cluster visualizing differences in the microbiomes of healthy patients (blue) and those suffering from Crohn's Disease (red).
 \label{fig:overview1}](Figure 1.pdf)